Delve into the fascinating, little-known world of invertebrates!

 Explain the significance of insects to man.

 Invertebrates, like all living species, are required to locate and digest food, mate and reproduce, protect themselves, maintain internal bodily regulations and nutrients as well as remove waste products.
-However, invertebrates do these vital ‘life’ tasks differently to vertebrate species.
+However, invertebrate species do these vital ‘life tasks' differently to vertebrate species.

-So why are there so many invertebrates and how do they maintain their high numbers?
+Why are there so many invertebrates and how do they maintain their high numbers?
 Many species can survive in the most extreme environments on Earth.
-Some are deep within the depths of the ocean and some can survive within the freezing temperatures of Antarctica.
+Some are deep within the depths of the ocean, and some can survive within the freezing temperatures of Antarctica.
 Some species are able to switch into dormant mode to enable their survival within these extreme conditions.
-Invertebrate species are small which allows them to easily avoid predatory species and being small also takes less feeding.
-Some species have wings which enhances their survival.
-The reproduction rates of invertebrates are very high with many species producing hundreds of eggs at a time.
+Most invertebrate species are very small which allows them to avoid predation and persist needing less, i.e., food, shelter, space, etc. Some species have wings which enhances their survival.
+Reproduction rates are often very high with many species producing hundreds of eggs at a time.
 Some females are able to store sperm and some species are parthenogenetic.
-Also some species can go through metamorphosis which also assists in their population survival.
-Invertebrates are very adaptable, not only to their environment but also having a shorter life cycle with a high reproductive capacity.
+Also, some species can go through metamorphosis which further assists in their adaptation and survival.

-Approximately 95% of all species from the animal kingdom form part of this group, which accounts for over 1 million known species.
-We could also say that approximately 80% of the invertebrates belong to the Phylum arthropoda.
+Over 95% of all species from the animal kingdom form part of this group, which accounts for over 1.37 million known species.
+They contribute to all of the world's essential functions in some way.
+Their variety and uniqueness is endlessly interesting!

 ENROL or Use our FREE Course Advice Service to Connect with a Tutor